 Single filers will reach this bracket at $523,600 or higher in winnings, and married couples who file jointly will find themselves in this bracket at $628,300 and higher in lottery earnings for tax year 2021.
 While 2022 single filers reach the highest bracket at $539,900, with married filing jointly couples taxed at the highest 37 percent tax rate when income reaches $647,850.

 Lump Sum vs. Annuity Payments

-Annual payments allow for the taxation of your earnings to be spread out over the lifetime of your payout, which means you would pay less than if were you taxed on the full amount of your winnings all at once.
+Because your winnings are considered earnings for tax purposes, a $300 million jackpot, for instance, would be treated as if you earned that much in a single tax year – and you'd pay a tax on the lotto winnings accordingly.
+Annual payments allow for the taxation of your earnings to be spread out over the lifetime of your payout, which means you would pay less than if you were taxed on the full amount of your winnings all at once.

-- IRS: 2017 Instructions for Forms W-2G and 5754
+- IRS.Gov: Instructions for Forms W-2G and 5754

 - AARP: 9 States That Don't Have an Income Tax

 - KIRO7: How Much Money Will You Get After Taxes if You Win the Mega Millions Jackpot?